AyK0o/Planty/wp-content/plugins/essential-blocks/readme.txt

 ###🌐 BLOCKS GLOBAL CONTROL

-Now, any block can be saved with customized styling so that it can be reused in other posts or pages.This boosts efficiency so you do not have to recreate the same block styling repeatedly on all pages or posts.
+Now, any block can be saved with customized styling so that it can be reused in other posts or pages.
+This boosts efficiency, so you do not have to recreate the same block styling repeatedly on all pages or posts.

 ###⚡ LIGHT WEIGHT & INSTANT LOADING

 No extra resources or messy codes to slow down your website.
 Optimized for super fast loading and instant live editing.

-###⚙️ BLOCKS CONTROL OPTION
+###⚙️ BLOCKS MODULAR CONTROL
-Enable and disable individual blocks to make your page loading faster and smoother.
+EEnable and disable individual blocks to make your page load faster and smoother.
 You can deactivate unnecessary blocks to keep the site lightweight.

 ###🚀 ASSET REGENERATION
 Keep your website's loading speed fast and secure against heavy scripts and CSS files with the Asset Regeneration feature.

-###🖊️ COMPATIBILITY WITH GOOGLE FONTS
+###🖊️ OMPATIBILITY WITH GOOGLE FONTS
-Choose any Google Font you prefer from a collection of 1,000+ font families availavle using Essential Blocks.
+Choose any Google Font you prefer from a collection of 1,000+ font families available using Essential Blocks.
 Now, you can give your websites a customized look with stunning typographies.

 ###💻 RESPONSIVE ON ALL DEVICES
 Directly from your Gutenberg block editor, you can control each block’s responsiveness individually.
-With flexible responsive customization options, make your website user friendly for all devices.
+With flexible, responsive customization options, make your website user-friendly for all devices.

 ###💫 ADVANCED ANIMATION FEATURE
-With our latest exclusive feature, the animation you can design every block with a stunning animated appearance.
+With our latest exclusive feature, animation, you can design every block with a stunning animated appearance.
 Grab users’ attention instantly with eye-catching animations, transitions, and many more.

 ##⚡ DYNAMIC TAGS & ACF SUPPORT (PRO)
 Enhance the flexibility and customization options of your Guteneberg-built website and easily add custom fields to posts, pages, or custom post types with dynamic placeholders or variables generated from various parameters or data sources.